james-d-mitchell/libsemigroups_pybind11-1/docs/source/main-algorithms/todd-coxeter/class/nested.rst

    The full license is in the file LICENSE, distributed with this software.

-.. currentmodule:: libsemigroups_pybind11
+.. currentmodule:: _libsemigroups_pybind11

 The options nested class
 ========================

-This page contains documentation for the nested class :any:`ToddCoxeter.options` which holds various values that can be used to control the behaviour of Todd-Coxeter.
+This page contains documentation for the nested class :any:`ToddCoxeterBase.options` which holds various values that can be used to control the behaviour of Todd-Coxeter.

-.. autoclass:: libsemigroups_pybind11::ToddCoxeter.options
+.. autoclass:: _libsemigroups_pybind11::ToddCoxeterBase.options
    :members:
    :exclude-members: name